Like espresso but don’t like the price?

 The manufacturer claims that “its stay-cool silicone handle keeps your hand comfortable and assures easy handling”.
 There is no heat transfer to the handle regardless of how long it has been placed on the stove.
 No unexpected burns here.

 One issue with this Moka Pot is its durability.
 There are some long-term reports of parts degrading.
 While these incidents seem to be sporadic, it’s something you may want to bear in mind.

 Do Moka Pots Make Espresso Or Just Normal Coffee?

-The original Moka Pot, the Bialetti which is my budget choice, is made of aluminum.
-This is a cheap material and in the right conditions makes great coffee.
+The original Moka Pot, the Bialetti (my recommendation), is made of aluminum.
+This is a cheap material.
+In the right conditions, it makes great coffee.

-Bialetti even advises making a throwaway cup the first time you use one of their Moka Pots.
+Bialetti itself advises making a throwaway cup the first time you use one of their Moka Pots.
 You can read more in my comprehensive Moka Pot brew guide.
 I particularly recommend following that – this method of making coffee is fantastic but has a few idiosyncrasies!